firebolt-db/godocs/docs/sql_reference/functions-reference/window/percentile-cont-window.md

 great_grand_parent: SQL reference
 ---

-# PERCENTILE_CONT
+# PERCENTILE_CONT OVER

-Calculates a percentile over a partition, assuming a continuous distribution of values of <expr0> defined.
+Calculates a percentile over a partition, assuming a continuous distribution of values defined.
 Results are interpolated, rather than matching any of the specific column values.

 PERCENTILE\_CONT is available as an [aggregation function](../aggregation/index.md).
 See also [PERCENTILE\_DISC](./percentile-disc-window.md), which returns a percentile over a partition equal to a specific column value.
 For more information on usage, please refer to [Window Functions](./window-functions.md).